01 Who we are

 Changing your mind

 You can change your Step 1 choice at any time in Symptoms → Settings → Privacy.
 You can change your ATT choice at any time in iOS Settings → Privacy & Security → Tracking.
-Rejecting at either step stops the corresponding flow immediately.
+Changing your Step 1 choice to decline advertising returns you to the paid-or-free decision described above.

 Ad partners